ansys/pyansys-dev-guide/doc/source/doc-style/formatting-tools.rst

    blacken-docs -l <line-length> doc/**/*.rst

-Codespell
+codespell
 ---------

-`Codespell`_ checks for common misspellings in text files.
+`codespell`_ checks for common misspellings in text files.
 This implies that it is not limited to Python files but can run checks on any human-readable file.

 It is possible to ignore words that are flagged as misspelled.
 You can specify these words in a